bensonrodney/-homeassistant-discord/README.md

 This is a custom integration for Home Assistant that allows you to send messages to Discord using webhooks.
 It supports both the legacy service and the new notification platform.

+The reason this project was created is because I found the use of Discord webhooks to be so much easier than the official Home Assistant Discord integration.

 At the time of writing this README, the entire integration was written by Windsurf AI.

 ℹ️ There is a full README.md in the `custom_components/discord_webhook` directory.